Miguel Braschi and Leslie Blanchard: Miguel Braschi

 Miguel Braschi was born to an upper-class family on October 8, 1956, in San Juan, Puerto Rico.
 His mother was Edmee Braschi and his father Euripides ("Pilo") Braschi was a tennis champion.
 Braschi also played tennis and was accepted to Ohio State University on a tennis scholarship, where he attended through the end of his junior year.

 Life together

-Braschi and Blanchard met at a gay bar in December 1975 when Braschi was back home in Puerto Rico visiting family, and when Blanchard was visiting the country on vacation.
+Braschi and Blanchard met at a gay bar in December 1975 when Braschi was back home in Puerto Rico visiting family, and when Blanchard was visiting the island on vacation.

 In 1976, Braschi and Blanchard moved together into a rent-controlled Sutton Place, Manhattan apartment located at 405 East 54th Street.
 During their life together, they considered each other as life partners and referred to each other as "married" and "spouses."
 In 1977, the couple gave each other matching Cartier bracelets as a symbol of their commitment to one another.
 Blanchard also named Braschi as the manager of his salon business.